The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: A Reinforcement Learning approach

 \subsection{Environment's setup}

 Identically to the classifier-based approach discussed in Sec.~\ref{sec:method}, also in this case we intend to describe possible mismodelling of the efficiency by introducing a per-event weighting function $w(x)$ which can depend on a certain set of input features $x$.
 However, instead of training a neural network to determine the mismodelling map, we define a parametric expression of the weighting function itself, $w(\tilde{\eta},x)$, where $\tilde{\eta}$ is the set of parameters that describes the detector response which needs to be determined.
-This approach has some advantages, \emph{e.g.} we avoid the risk of having sharp (unphysical) changes of efficiencies, as well as disadvantages, \emph{e.g.} it will certainly loose generality compared to the NN output.
+This approach has some advantages, \emph{e.g.} we avoid the risk of having sharp (unphysical) changes of efficiencies, as well as disadvantages, \emph{e.g.} the requirement of a parametric expression in the formulation of the problem, first, looses generality compared to the NN output (given the enormous number of parameters that characterises a NN allowing it to be able to approximate any function in its domain), and second, it definitely requires some physics intuition.

 The goal of the RL agent can therefore be formulated as finding the values of the parameters $\tilde{\eta}$ that best satisfies the agreement with the experimental measurements.
 We can then define: \begin{itemize} \item the \emph{state}, $s \equiv \tilde{\eta}$ (renamed for convenience), the list of the parameters used to describe the weighting function; \item the possible \emph{actions}, which consist of increasing or decreasing each of the $\tilde{\eta}$ parameter by a discrete quantity; \item the \emph{reward} system,